 Received the Dean's Honor Roll award at SJSU as well as Won the Best use of the NEC API Prize at Cal Hacks 2016.View Awards

-I am experienced with using Git, Bash, Agile methodologies, Slack, and Photoshop.
-I prefer the Mac OS, but am also familiar with Windows.View Skills
+I am experienced with using Git, Bash, Z-Shell, Slack, and Photoshop.
+I prefer the Mac OS, but am also familiar with Linux and Windows.View Skills

 At Proofpoint I worked on the Tools Engineering team and built applications using new technologies such as React and Redux.
 I worked on updating legacy UIs written in older frameworks such as ExtJS to React.
 I also created a standardized component library to provide better programmer efficiency for future UI development as well as a coherent look amongst all tools.
 When I first began working at Proofpoint I had done little to no web development work, but during my time at the company I was able quickly learn the skills necessary to contribute to moving the company forward.